gowtham-ponnana/gowtham-ponnana/README.md

-#### Line that always I keep back in my mind 🧠
+#### Line that I always keep back in my mind 🧠

 > I've always believed that Process is more important than the result.
-Result is just the by-producr of your process.
+Result is just the by-product of your process.
 If you focus on the process and take care of it, you'll eventually get results.
 ~ M.S Dhoni (Former Indian Captain - GOAT of Cricket)

 </br>